singh-man/books/crackingTheCoding/07_objectOrientedDesign.md

 This is also something to discuss with your interviewer, but here are some ideas:

-- Signing online and offiine.
+- Signing online and offline.
 - Add requests (sending, accepting, and rejecting).
 - Updating a status message.
 - Creating private and group chats.